 A third of the estate is reserved as greenbelt, which supports abundant game and birdlife.
 ‘Nature lovers have a lot to do here.
 There are plenty of water activities on the dam, and sunset cruises are offered by many of the resorts.
 So it’s a holiday-style lifestyle, yet close enough to the cities to commute to work,’ says Lebeloane.

-Hartebeespoort is home to some good schools, including Pecanwood College (which offers schooling from preprimary to Grade 12, plus boarding) and Mountain Cambridge School, as well as upmarket shopping malls and medical centres.
+Hartbeespoort is home to some good schools, including Pecanwood College (which offers schooling from preprimary to Grade 12, plus boarding) and Mountain Cambridge School, as well as upmarket shopping malls and medical centres.

-Shopping malls in Hartebeespoort include Harties Mall, Village Mall, Chameleon Village and The Mountain Lake Centre.
+Shopping malls in Hartbeespoort include Harties Mall, Village Mall, Chameleon Village and The Mountain Lake Centre.
 The Magaliesberg area is also ideal for dining out at the many local restaurants and pubs, including two at the top of the longest mono-cable in Africa – a fabulous cable car ride that offers spectacular views from the top as far as Pretoria, Rustenburg and Randburg.

 The Magaliesberg mountains, which are the oldest in the country and one of the oldest ranges in the world, enjoy global acknowledgement by UNESCO as a Biosphere Reserve.